hansifer/grunt-file-info/README.md

 Returns the date that the contents of the file specified by _filepath_ were last modified.

 #### modifiedAgo (`string` _filepath_)
 Returns a string (eg, "10 days ago") describing how long ago the contents of the file specified by _filepath_ were last modified.
+This function is generally more useful to stdout templates than file injection templates.

 #### filename (`string` _filepath_)
 Returns the file name portion (including file type) of a file path.